-Public Engagement Associates has already shown its ability to harness citizen voices to help produce better and more effective decisions.
+Public Engagement Associates has shown its ability to harness citizen voices to help produce better and more effective decisions.
 Our team has successfully transitioned to supporting our clients using virtual platforms and tool that engage residents, constituents and stakeholders.
 Examples of recent and current projects are:

 Ward 7 Action Summit